-- (1) The trustees shall be elected at the AGM and (with the exception of the President Elect) hold office for three years.
-Only full members shall be eligible to become trustees on the Executive Committee.
-Nominations from full members must be submitted on the appropriate form to be received by the BAPM office by the deadline specified.
-If a vote is necessary, only full members will be eligible to vote.
-The President Elect shall hold office for one year before becoming the President for the following three years. - (2) The President may stand for election for one term of one year as President Elect and three years as President.
-All other trustees may stand for election for up to two terms of three years each. - (3) The vacancies so arising may be filled by the decision of the members at the annual general meeting; any vacancies not filled at the annual general meeting may be filled as provided in sub-clause (5) of this clause; - (4) The members or the charity trustees may at any time decide to appoint a new charity trustee, whether in place of a charity trustee who has retired or been removed in accordance with clause 15 (Retirement and removal of charity trustees) or as an additional charity trustee, provided that the limit specified in clause 12(3) on the number of charity trustees would not as a result be exceeded;

-(5) A person so appointed by the members of the CIO shall retire in accordance with the provisions of sub-clauses (2) and (3) of this clause.
+- (2) The charity trustees to retire by rotation shall be those who have been longest in office since their last appointment or reappointment.
+If any trustees were last appointed or reappointed on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot; - (3) The vacancies so arising may be filled by the decision of the members at the annual general meeting; any vacancies not filled at the annual general meeting may be filled as provided in sub-clause (5) of this clause; - (4) The members or the charity trustees may at any time decide to appoint a new charity trustee, whether in place of a charity trustee who has retired or been removed in accordance with clause 15 (Retirement and removal of charity trustees), or as an additional charity trustee, provided that the limit specified in clause 12(3) on the number of charity trustees would not as a result be exceeded: - (5) A person so appointed by the members of the CIO shall retire in accordance with the provisions of sub-clauses (2) and (3) of this clause.
 A person so appointed by the charity trustees shall retire at the conclusion of the next annual general meeting after the date of his or her appointment, and shall not be counted for the purpose of determining which of the charity trustees is to retire by rotation at that meeting.